Debugger

 Cheat Mode & Platform

-You can enable the Cheat Mode and then If Cheat Mode is Enabled event would confirm.
+You can enable the Cheat Mode by ticking the Cheat Mode Enabled box, after that the If Cheat Mode is Enabled event would become True and run the code normally.

-You can select the Platform you want and then If Running on Platform event would match the selected platform.
+You can select the Platform you want on the selector, after that the If Running on Platform event would match the selected platform.

 Step Buttons